Submitty/submitty.github.io/_docs/instructor/assignment_preparation/submission_version_control.md

 _TODO:_

-### Private, Instructor-Created Repositories (e.g., Github Classroom)

-_TODO:_

 ### Private, Student-Created Repositories (e.g., Github)

 _TODO:_

-### External, Instructor-Created, Student Forked Repositories (e.g Gitlab)
+### External, Private, Instructor-Created Repositories (e.g., Gitlab or Github Classroom)

-***Submitty will need access to the student's repositories, whether that be adding a SSH key for private repositories, or having public repositories.***
+__NOTE: Your Submitty server will need access to the student's repositories, whether that be adding a SSH key for private repositories, or having public repositories.__

-1. Create a group/organization with a simple name (e.g. cptr101.
+1. Create a group/organization with a simple name (e.g. `cptr101`.
 This part can be skipped if using the instructor's repositories.)

-2. Create a project within that group/organization with a simple name (e.g. student101)
+2. Create a project within that group/organization with a simple name (e.g. `student101`)

 3. Clone the repository to your local IDE, and add your assignment(s).

 4. Create the course (if not already set up).

-5. Create the gradeable, selecting the proper gradeable type, in the required field, type the SSH clone link, but replace your user id with {$user_id}. `Should look like git@github.com:{$user_id}/student101.git`
+5. Create the gradeable, selecting the proper gradeable type, in the required field, type the SSH clone link, but replace your user id with `{$user_id}`.
+E.g.,  `git@github.com:{$user_id}/student101.git`

 6. Give your students the URL to the repository, and instruct them to _fork_ it.